littelanguages/deno-lib-data-set/README.md

 | etl.sh | Runs an edit-test-loop - loops indefinately running all of the tests whenever a source file has changed. |
 | test.sh | Runs lint on the source code and executes the automated tests. |

-These scripts but always be run out of the project's root directory.
-When using [Visual Studio Code](https://code.visualstudio.com) I run this scripts using a shell running inside the container.
+These scripts must be run out of the project's root directory which, when using [Visual Studio Code](https://code.visualstudio.com), is done using a shell inside the container.